CumulusNetworks/docs/content/cumulus-linux-513/Monitoring-and-Troubleshooting/gNMI Streaming.md

 - Enable the gNMI server
 - Configure the gRPC tunnel client

+Before configuring gNMI on the switch, make sure the gRPC environment is installed on the gRPC client.

 ### Enable the gNMI Server

 1. Optional.
 Import the CA certificate for mTLS and enable the certificate for the server.